paris-saclay-cds/datarun/README.md

 TODO add figure

+Note: you need a scienceFS account.
+On your scienceFS disk, create in the root directory a folder called `datarun`.

 ##### 1. Start one instance for the master and as many instances as you want for the runners.
 Use the image `BJILII-tFu00rKKM-enj9l83rsn` which corresponds to Ubuntu v14.04 x86_64.
 ```